shruti-sureshan/Microprocessor/README.md

 14b.
 Write a MLP to compute roots of a quadratic equation with given a, b, c by user<br/>
 15a.
 Write an ALP to display the maximum and minimum elements of an user given array of 10 numbers. <br/>
 15b.
 Write a MLP to convert given temperature from Centigrate to Fahrenheit.<br/>
 16a.
-Write an ALP to display the factorial of a given number [0-8] using recursive procedures.
+Write an ALP to display the factorial of a given number [0-8] using recursive procedures.<br/>
 16b.
-Write a MLP to find the greatest of three numbers 17a.
+Write a MLP to find the greatest of three numbers<br/>
+17a.
 Write an ALP to convert a 8-bit hexadecimal number given in a memory location to its equivalent BCD, and display it.
-[AAM]
+[AAM]<br/>
 17b.
-Write a MLP to find the GCD of two numbers.
+Write a MLP to find the GCD of two numbers. <br/>
+18a.
+Write an ALP to display the sum of digits of a user entered 4-digit BCD.<br/>
+18b.
+Write a MLP to display the grade of a student, given the marks.
+(A: >80, 79>B>60, 59>C>40,F>39) <br/>
+19a.
+Write an ALP to store the full name of a person in one string, given the first name and last name as separate inputs. <br/>
+19b.
+Write a MLP to evaluate A-B*C+D<br/>
+20a.
+Write an ALP to display the count of even and odd elements in an user given array of 10 numbers. <br/>
+20b.
+Write a MLP to display the smallest of two numbers<br/>
+21a.
+Write an ALP to display if a given string is a palindrome or not. <br/>
+21b.
+Write a MLP to swap two given numbers.<br/>
+22a.
+Write an ALP to display the sum of 10 user given array elements.<br/>
+22b.
+Write MLP to find the average of three numbers. <br/>
+23a.
+Write an ALP to swap two numbers using near procedures. <br/>
+23b.
+Write a MLP to calculate the total salary of a person, given basic pay.
+Total salary = basic + DA + HRATax.
+Assume: DA = 50% of basic pay, HRA = 5 % of basic pay, Tax = 10% of basic pay <br/>
+24a.
+Write an ALP to display N numbers in ascending order. <br/>
+24b.
+Write a MLP to check if a given number is prime or not. <br/>